entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 * `spec.dbms` is used to select the database management of choice.
 If this value matches up to the `spec.dbms` property of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Keycloak image will be configured to use this service.
-     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for Keycloak to use.
-If left empty, or given value of 'none', Keycloak will be deployed using its own internal H2 database.
+     Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for Keycloak to use.
+If left empty, or given a value of 'none', Keycloak will deploy using its own internal H2 database.
 * `spec.imageName` is used to provide a customized image.
 By default, the operator will use the `entando/entando-keycloak` discussed above.
-When using the default image, please refer to the [relevant section](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#how-it-resolves-docker-images) in the README of the Entando Operator to determine how the Docker registry and version of this image will be calculated.
+When using the default image, please refer to the [relevant section](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#how-it-resolves-docker-images) in the README of the Entando Operator to determine how the Docker registry and version for this image is calculated.
      When you need to customize the theme or add extensions to Keycloak, you can create your own custom image and provide the value in this property.
-In this custom image, make sure you use the default image (`entando/entando-keycloak`) as a base image.
-You can then add your customizations and build your own image.
+Make sure you use the default image (`entando/entando-keycloak`) as a base image.
+You can then add your customizations and build your own.
 Please use a fully qualified Docker image name here.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for Keycloak.
 Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously